-visitors, fencing is used to keep animals off of paths.
-No free roaming of captive livestock or birds.
-All manure, animal waste containers and tools are stored in back of house areas away from visitors. physical barriers.
-Foot dips are provided at the exit points to animal field animal enclosures for team, zoo team carry additional mobile dip on their animal service buggy.
-Schools and Groups sent Health and Safety letter prior to visit.
-The letter highlights the Risk of Zoonotic Disease and what measures need to be taken to reduce the risk of becoming ill.
-Schools and Groups encouraged to make pre-visit to carry out Risk Assessment and familiarise themselves with the park layout ahead of their visit.
-Groups met at the entrance, given welcome talk including locations of handwashing, toilets, highlighting the importance of
+visitors, fencing is used to keep

+animals off of paths.

+No free roaming of captive

+livestock or birds.

+All manure, animal waste

+containers and tools are stored

+in back of house areas away from

+visitors.

+Areas arranged to prevent

+animal bedding from entering

+public areas and walkways, by

+physical barriers.

+Foot dips are provided at the exit

+points to animal field animal

+enclosures for team, zoo team

+carry additional mobile dip on

+their animal service buggy.

+Schools and Groups sent Health

+and Safety letter prior to visit.

+The letter highlights the Risk of

+Zoonotic Disease and what

+measures need to be taken to

+reduce the risk of becoming ill.

+to make pre-visit to carry out

+Risk Assessment and familiarise

+themselves with the park layout

+ahead of their visit.

+Groups met at the entrance,

+given welcome talk including

+locations of handwashing, toilets,

+highlighting the importance of